Paul McStay: International career

-In 1982 he captained Scotland to victory in the UEFA European Under-18 Championship, the only major trophy won by any Scottish national football team.
+In 1982 he captained Scotland national U19 team to victory in the UEFA European Under-18 Championship, the only major trophy won by any Scotland national team.
 He captained each of the Scotland teams from under-16 level through under-18, under-20, under-21 and senior level.
-McStay made his full national team debut in 1983.
+McStay made his full international debut for Scotland in 1983.
 He represented Scotland 76 times, including appearances at two World Cups in 1986 and 1990, during a 14-year international career.
 McStay was also selected for two UEFA European Championships in 1992 and 1996, but withdrew from the latter because of an ankle injury.

 Personal life

 In 2010, McStay moved to live in Sydney, Australia with his wife Anne Marie and their six children.
 He now runs Maestro Sports, a startup software company specialising in sport coaching and management.
 McStay attempted to raise $100,000 AUD to fund an autobiography through the crowdfunding platform Kickstarter.

 McStay's great-uncles Jimmy and Willie McStay were former Celtic captains, and his brothers Willie and Raymond also played for Celtic.
 Their father John worked as a scout for the club.

 One of his sons, Chris, has played football for Sutherland Sharks and Rockdale Ilinden in Australia and for Clyde in Scotland.
 His nephew John (Willie's son) played with Celtic Boys Club before moving onto Motherwell under-19s and later played for Ayr United as a defender before becoming a Celtic academy coach.

 His cousin Jock McStay played for Raith Rovers during the 1990s, and Jock's son Jonny played at Junior level in the 2010s.